Cat Ba Island: Vietnam’s Pristine Coastal Wilderness

 Cat Ba National Park has 32 species of mammals, including around 78 golden-headed langurs, one of the world's most endangered primates.
 Other common mammals here include macaques, deer, civets, and various squirrels like the giant black squirrel.

 You can spot 70 bird species, such as hawks, hornbills, and cuckoos.
 The park's headquarters is 14km north of Cat Ba Town, so you'll need a motorbike or taxi to get there.
-The short but steep hike to Ngu Lam Peak takes about 90 minutes and offers views of the jungle.
+The short but steep trekking routes Cat Ba, hiking Ngu Lam Peak, which takes about 90 minutes and offers views of the jungle.

 The 9km trail to Viet Hai Village is challenging and best done with a guide.
 From Viet Hai, you can walk, rent a bike, or take an electric vehicle to the pier, where taxi boats return to Ben Beo Harbour.
 Wear proper shoes, bring a raincoat, and carry plenty of water.